OfficeDev/office-scripts-docs/docs/tutorials/excel-power-automate-trigger.md

 # Integrate Office Scripts into automated Power Automate flows (preview)

-This tutorial teaches you use an Office Script for Excel on the web in an automated [Power Automate](https://flow.microsoft.com) workflow.
+This tutorial teaches you how to use an Office Script for Excel on the web with an automated [Power Automate](https://flow.microsoft.com) workflow.
 Your script will be ran every time you receive an email.
-It will also record information from that email.
+It will also record information from that email in an Excel workbook.

 ## Prerequisites